RanvierMUD/ranviermud/docs/get_started.md

 npm run bundle-install
 ```

-If you would like to use the latest, but perhaps not stable, features make sure you are on the
+If you would like to use the latest, but perhaps not stable, feature,s make sure you are on the
 `staging` branch.

+It is also recommended that contributors submit PRs from the `staging` branch.
+For more on contributing, see [CONTRIBUTING.md in the Ranvier Github repo](https://github.com/shawncplus/ranviermud/blob/staging/CONTRIBUTING.md).

 ### Yeoman Generator